hydrogen2oxygen/hyperselenium/README.md

-# hyperselenium
+# Hyperselenium
-A selenium tool for a better and easier testing of web applications
+A selenium enhancer for a better and easier browser automation.

-### Intention
+## Intention
 - SNIPPET, every action of multiple actions can be reused as snippets
 - HTML / PDF WRAPPER, every test case result can be transformed into a readable protocol with screenshots
 - PARAMETERS are automatically detected and you can use different sets of them for different environments